 If you have a reaction, use a carrier oil to dilute further.
 This also helps stretch your oil a little further without any loss of benefits from the essential oil & I'm all about saving money!

 - Anti-inflammatory: Massage into joints or affected area, for general inflammation diffuse.

-- Balance hormones: Inhale straight from bottle, diffuse, or add a few drops to your collar.
+- Balance hormones: Inhale straight from the bottle, diffuse, or add a few drops to your collar.

-- Autism: Frankincense is believe by many to help Autism.
+- Autism: Frankincense is believed by many to help children with ASD.
 It is useful in easing hyperactivity, leveling emotions, as well as improving concentration.
-It is NOT a cure, but I have noticed a difference in my son’s frustration level on days we diffuse Frankincense compared to the days we do not.
+It is NOT a cure, but I have noticed a difference in my son's frustration level on days we diffuse Frankincense compared to the days we do not.
 Anything that makes him feel less frustrated without nasty side effects is amazing, in my book!

-- Concentration: Rub oil on back of neck and temples to improve focus.
+- Concentration: Rub oil on the back of the neck and temples to improve focus.

 - Natural toothpaste: Combine Frankincense, coconut oil, and baking soda to make your own chemical-free toothpaste.

 - Stretch Marks: Rub directly onto stretch marks several times a day to reduce visibility.
 This is one of my favorite frankincense essential oil uses after having 4 kids!